Dan-Bern/concept_of_data_science_project/README.md

 The script used to run is available under the file name project_script.slurm

 ## Benchmarking
 We benchmark the TST's performance on insertion and search operations across increasing word volumes and compare it with a B-Tree wrapper to analyze time complexity trends.
+This was done in the HPC infrastructure and the output file is under the file name output_58226673.log.

 ## Dependencies
 Python 3.10.4